datjan/esp32-homekit-contactsensor/README.md

 W
 ```

+In case of the ESP32 ist restarting/showing errors after doing some commands, try to disconnect the power source and boot it again.

 ## Add device to Homekit
-The device can be added to homekit like every other homekit device.
+The device can be added to homekit like every other homekit device, but with the help of the other devices search in home app.